JuliaDynamics/DiscreteEvents.jl/docs/src/approach.md

 # Approaches to modeling and simulation

-`Simulate.jl` aims to support four major approaches to modeling and simulation of **discrete event systems (DES)**:
+`Simulate.jl` supports different approaches to modeling and simulation of **discrete event systems (DES)** and to enable combinations thereof.
+Therefore it provides three major schemes:

-1. **event based**: *events* occur in time and trigger actions causing further events …
-2. **state based**: events cause transitions between  *states*.
-State actions cause further events …
-3. **activity based**: *activities* occur in time and cause other activities …
-4. **process based**: *processes* wait for and act according to events and their current state …

-Choi and Kang [1](#ref1) have written an entire book about the first three approaches.
-Basically they can be converted to each other.
-Cassandras and Lafortune [2](#ref2) call those "the event scheduling scheme" and the 4th approach "the process-oriented simulation scheme" [3](#ref3).
-There are communities behind the various views and `Simulate.jl` wants to be useful for them all.

-`Simulate.jl` allows arbitrary Julia functions or expressions to be registered as "events" on the clock's time line and thus enables the first three approaches.
-Under a few conditions Julia functions can run as "processes" simulating entities in a DES.

-Then there are **continuous systems**, which are usually modeled by taking an action each time step Δt.
-We can register expressions or functions to the clock as sampling functions, which then are executed at each clock tick or we can register them as repeating events.

-All approaches fit together: e.g. functions registered as events can communicate with other functions running as processes acting on states and triggering other events or processes to start … Functions operating continuously can modify or evaluate conditions and states or trigger events … Thus we can model and simulate **hybrid systems** combining continuous processes and discrete events.
-All this gives us an expressive framework for simulation.
+- an event-scheduling scheme,
+- a process-oriented scheme and
+- continuous sampling.

+With them different modeling strategies can be applied.
+We look at how a simple problem can be expressed differently through various modeling approaches:

+**Simple problem:**<br>
+A server **takes** something from an input, **processes** it for some time and **puts** it out to an output.
+We have 8 servers in our system, 4 foos and 4 bars, which communicate with each other via two channels.

 ## Event based modeling

-A simple server `takes` something from an input, `processes` it for some time and `puts` it out to an output.
-Here the three actions are seen as events and described in an event graph:
+In this view *events* occur in time and trigger further events.
+Here the three server actions are seen as events and can be described in an event graph:

 ![event graph](images/event.png)

-In our example we want to have 8 such entities in our system, 4 foos and 4 bars, which communicate with each other via two channels.
-Therefore we have to define a data structure for the entity:
+We define a data structure for the server, provide functions for the three actions, create channels and servers and start:

 ```julia
 using Simulate, Printf, Random